Summit County Real Estate Statistics – Median Sales Prices, Inventory Levels Number of Homes Sold

 Buyer interest is very high, and well-priced properties are going under contract quickly, especially in particular price ranges and neighborhoods.

-Note that the percent of List Price to Sold Price is currently at 98.1%, leaving a small 1.9% of negotiation room on the average transaction today.
-(Condos are closing at an average of 98.8% of list price.)
+Note that the percent of List Price to Sold Price on Summit County residential properties is currently at 98.3%, leaving a small 1.7% of negotiation room on the average transaction today.

 CREATE YOUR OWN MLS PORTAL